-- 1. Completion of required coursework - 2.
+- Completion of required dissertation coursework - 2.
 Completion of departmental examinations and requirements - 3.
 Completion of departmental qualifying examinations - 4.
-Submission of Application for Admission to Candidacy
+Submission of Application for Admission to Candidacy - Confirmation of registration for dissertation course at semester of graduation

-- 5. Beginning Completion of dissertation - 6.
-Submission of Application for Graduation - 7.
-Submission of Nomination of Dissertation Committee - 8.
-Dissertation Oral examination defense - 9.
-Submission of signed Report of Dissertation Examination form - Submission of dissertation electronically via ProQuest Learning Services - 11.
+- 6. Submission of Application for Graduation - Submission of Nomination of Dissertation Committee - 8.
+Dissertation Oral examination defense - Submission of signed Report of Dissertation Examination form - 10.
+Submission of dissertation electronically via ProQuest Learning Services - 11.
 Evaluation and approval of submitted dissertation - 12.
 Graduation